Paris is not, as everybody would like to think, the City of Love.

 Last week, there were two news, one very bad and one very good, concerning cinemas in Paris.

-one of the most historical movie theatres in town, announced that it is closing down starting from today, November 11, and for an undefined time.
+The bad one is that La Pagode, one of the most historical movie theatres in town, announced that it is closing down starting from today, November 11, and for an undefined time.

 And nobody knows what it will happened next.